davetron5000/brutaldom/README.md

-# @brutaljs - Treat your web pages for what they are, not what you'd like them to be
+# brutaldom - Treat your web pages for what they are, not what you'd like them to be

 A web page is a bunch of HTML and CSS.
 It can include JavaScript that responds to events.
 The browser includes many powerful APIs for building just about any user interface you might need.
 Thus, you can build whatever you need without any third party framework.
 But the browser's API is complex and contains many more features and behaviors than *your* app is going to need.

-The goal of BrutalJS is to provide tools to make it easier to model *your* app.
+The goal of BrutalDOM is to provide tools to make it easier to model *your* app.
 For example, you may have a button that shows a message to the user when clicked.

 ```html